amadeuio/battleship/README.md

 - `createBoard()`: Creates a 10x10 board of `htmlCells` appended to `htmlBoard`

-- `renderAttacks()`: Renders the state of `player.board` on `htmlBoard`, setting the right tile for each cell based on it's hit status
+- `renderAttacks()`: Renders the state of `player.board` on `htmlBoard`, setting the right color for each cell based on its hit status

 - `renderAttackAnimation(position)`: Renders an attack animation at the specified position